 UTES is a public charter school located in East Austin.
 Its mission is to: develop students into lifelong learners; provide opportunities for professional development for UT Austin; and serve as a model of an exemplary educational program.

 Composed of 23 campuses across Texas, UT-UCS serves special-needs K-12 students in unique settings, such as foster homes, domestic abuse shelters, and residential treatment centers.

-UT Outreach Centers provide a comprehensive college preparatory program for select underserved high school students.
-UT Outreach has centers in Austin, Dallas, Houston, Rio Grande Valley, and San Antonio.
+UT Youth Engagement Centers provide a comprehensive college preparatory program for select underserved high school students.
+UT Youth Engagement Centers has centers in Austin, Dallas, Houston, Rio Grande Valley, and San Antonio.